 Nearly 1 in 5 adults over the age of 65 have lost all of their teeth.
 Periodontal (gum) disease is the most common cause of tooth loss in older adults and seniors.

 You can take ibuprofen, naproxen, or a similar over-the-counter painkiller to help with your pain and discomfort.
 This may provide you with some relief before your visit.

 Particularly for tooth pain or oral injuries, icing the area can help numb it and reduce swelling.
 Ice the area for no more than 10 minutes at a time to avoid damaging the tissue.

 If you have some handy, you can use Orajel or a similar topical anesthetic to numb the area.
 This is a good option for a toothache.

 All the above steps will only provide temporary relief.
 To get help, you need to see a dentist like Dr. Naji.
 Unless you get help right away, it’s likely that your condition will only get worse.

 Untreated gum disease can cause permanent damage to the teeth and gums, destroying both the teeth and the support structures that hold them in place.
 Gum disease is the leading cause of tooth loss in America.

-If you have lots of cavities or infected teeth, it may be necessary to treat or extract them, and then use a full mouth reconstruction to restore your mouth with crowns, false teeth, and other such treatments.
+If you or a family member have lots of cavities or infected teeth, it may be necessary to treat or extract them, and then use a full mouth reconstruction to restore your mouth with crowns, false teeth, and other such treatments.